bloxadmin/docs/docs/guides/promo-codes.md

 - **Active**: Whether or not the code is active and can be redeemed.
 If you want to disable a code, but not delete it, you can set this to false

-- **Uses**: The number of times the code can be redeemed.
+- **Uses**: The total amount of players who can redeem this code.
 Setting this to 0 will allow the code to be redeemed an unlimited number of times.
+Each player can only ever redeem a code once.

 - **Starts** (coming soon): The date and time the code will become redeemable.
   Before this date, the code will not be redeemable.